-Our scripture verse for us to ponder and pray for this week comes from the Book of Psalms.
-(Psalm 40:4a) This verse is taken from the New Revised Standard Version of the Scriptures (NRSV) Catholic Edition.
+Our scripture verse for us to ponder and pray for this week comes from the First Letter of St Paul to the Corinthians.
+(1 Cor 2:9) This verse is taken from the New Revised Standard Version of the Scriptures (NRSV) Catholic Edition.
 Let us give thanks to the Lord for the precious gift of His Word, the Bible.
 May it guide and strengthen us in these days.
 Be encouraged as our God speaks to us.
-May these words help us as we begin another day and week in Lockdown.
+May these words help us as we begin another week in lockdown.

 Cycle of Prayer and the Holy Father’s Prayer Intentions:

-We continue our journey of faith into Ordinary Time – Winter and here is some more information about the Prayer Cycle from now until the beginning of the Season of Lent which will begin on 17th February with Ash Wednesday.
-I also include a link to the Holy Father Pope Francis’ Special Prayer Intentions for the month for February from Missio. www.missio.org.uk We ask for the prayers of Saint Josephine Bakhita during this month also in union with this intention.
+We are now into Ordinary Time – Winter and here is some more information about the Prayer Cycle from now until the beginning of the Season of Lent.
+I also include a link to the Holy Father Pope Francis’ Special Prayer Intentions for this month from Missio. www.missio.org.uk

 During Ordinary Time (Winter) up to the Season of Lent, we are encouraged to pray for some new prayer intentions at this time of year with the whole Church.

 More details are here for you to access from the Liturgy Office website.

 During the month of January, we focus on the Holy Childhood of Jesus and the Names and Titles of Jesus.

 During this month we can offer special prayers to the Infant Jesus.
 It is one of the mysteries of our faith that our powerful and eternal God chose to be born as a Man for us here on earth and Jesus was found in human form as a little baby who had to grow as the years went by, just as we do.